Investing In Gaming: Top UK Gaming Stocks of 2025

 Frontier Developments

-The studio behind popular titles like RollerCoaster Tycoon, Elite Dangerous and Jurassic World Evolution has been a British gaming mainstay for nearly three decades now.
-Frontier Developments has a multi-pronged strategy that involves licensing rights to popular franchises and also maximising post-release revenue through in-game purchases.
+Frontier Developments is the studio behind popular titles like RollerCoaster Tycoon, Elite Dangerous and Jurassic World Evolution.
+And it has been a British gaming mainstay for nearly three decades now.
+The company uses a multi-pronged strategy that involves licensing rights to popular franchises and also maximising post-release revenue through in-game purchases.

 The company gained prominence during the pandemic gaming boom when its share price rocketed over 150% in just one year.
-But this was mainly due to the fact that a lot of its older releases were being purchased or downloaded again as people were stuck at home.
+But most of this growth came from players stuck at home during lockdown, snapping up some of its older releases.
 This shows the focus on quality as many of its titles have longevity, something that is rare in the gaming world.

-Building on their strategy and success during the first lockdown, Frontier Developments acquired the licensing rights to the first F1 simulator game (launch date: summer of 2022).
+Building on their strategy, Frontier Developments acquired the licensing rights to the first F1 simulator game.
 This is an exciting long-term opportunity for the company to expand its sports portfolio much like Electronic Arts did with the FIFA and NBA 2K series.
 In the gaming world, this is a huge step ahead because sports simulator games generate steady revenue long after the initial release.

 Devolver Digital